owncloud/music/README.md

 #### Reset cache

 Music app caches some results for performance reasons.
-Normally, there should be no reason to reset this cache manually, but it might be desiredable e.g. when running performance tests.
+Normally, there should be no reason to reset this cache manually, but it might be desirable e.g. when running performance tests.
 Target either specified user(s) or user group(s) or all users.

 	./occ music:reset-cache USERNAME1 USERNAME2 ...
 	./occ music:reset-cache --group=USERGROUP1 --group==USERGROUP2 ...